-Supervised learning as the name indicates a presence of supervisor as teacher.
-Basically supervised learning is a learning in which we teach or train the machine using data which is well labeled that means some data is already tagged with correct answer.
-After that, machine is provided with new set of examples(data) so that supervised learning algorithm analyses the training data(set of training examples) and produces an correct outcome from labeled data.
+Supervised learning, as the name indicates, has the presence of a supervisor as a teacher.
+Supervised learning is when we teach or train the machine using data that is well-labelled.
+Which means some data is already tagged with the correct answer.
+After that, the machine is provided with a new set of examples(data) so that the supervised learning algorithm analyses the training data(set of training examples) and produces a correct outcome from labeled data.

-For instance, suppose you are given an basket filled with different kinds of fruits.
-Now the first step is to train the machine with all different fruits one by one like this:
+For instance, suppose you are given a basket filled with different kinds of fruits.
+Now the first step is to train the machine with all the different fruits one by one like this:

-- If shape of object is rounded and depression at top having color Red then it will be labelled as –Apple.
+- If the shape of the object is rounded and has a depression at the top, is red in color, then it will be labeled as –Apple.

-- If shape of object is long curving cylinder having color Green-Yellow then it will be labelled as –Banana.
+- If the shape of the object is a long curving cylinder having Green-Yellow color, then it will be labeled as –Banana.

-Now suppose after training the data, you have given a new separate fruit say Banana from basket and asked to identify it.
+Now suppose after training the data, you have given a new separate fruit, say Banana from the basket, and asked to identify it.

-Since machine has already learnt the things from previous data and this time have to use it wisely.
-It will first classify the fruit with its shape and color, and would confirm the fruit name as BANANA and put it in Banana category.
-Thus machine learns the things from training data(basket containing fruits) and then apply the knowledge to test data(new fruit).
+Since the machine has already learned the things from previous data and this time has to use it wisely.
+It will first classify the fruit with its shape and color and would confirm the fruit name as BANANA and put it in the Banana category.
+Thus the machine learns the things from training data(basket containing fruits) and then applies the knowledge to test data(new fruit).

-Supervised learning classified into two categories of algorithms:
+Supervised learning is classified into two categories of algorithms:

 - Regression: A regression problem is when the output variable is a real value, such as “dollars” or “weight”.